RealBirdMan91/Prisma/prisma.md

 The Prisma Schema File `schema.prisma` is the main configuration file for your Prisma setup.
 The Prisma schema is not a Javascript file or a SQL file but a file with its own format that can only be understood by Prisma.
 Therefore also the file extension **.prisma**.

 ### generator:
 The `genorator` in the file specifies what the Prisma file should be converted to.
 By default the provider is set to `prisma-client-js` formatter.
-GraphQl API, for example, needs a different formatter to choose from
+GraphQl API, for example, needs a different formatter to choose from.
+### datasource:
+datasource, on the other hand, is relatively self-explanatory.
+It specifies which RDBMS is used, in our case PostgreSQL.
+The `url` specifies the database link.
+This can be found and changed in the **.env** file.
+Care must be taken to ensure that the username, password, port and database name are specified correctly.

+> DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
+---